Donix212/urop-hybrid-mesh-net/src/internet/doc/routing-overview.rst

    the combination of both is not fully supported and may lead to unexpected results and in some specific cases routing loops.
    This limitation is tracked in issue #1242 of the issue tracker.

+The Following are the known limitations of the GlobalRouting implementation for Ipv6 ONLY:

+#.
+The GlobalRouting implementation for Ipv6 does not support non-Onlink Ipv6Addresses.
+The API will assert if it encounters such an address.
+#.
+The GlobalRouting implementation for Ipv6 does not support StrongEndSystem Models.
+Calls to GlobalRouting
+   via the Ipv6GlobalRoutingHelper will automatically disable StrongEndSystem model for all nodes in the system.
+   When using the GlobalRouteManager Make sure to disable Strong End System Models for all nodes in the system.

 RIP and RIPng
 +++++++++++++